tliptrot/data_sci/README.md

 ## Contents

-- ### Python

-     - [Supervised Learning Project: Predicting Political Attitudes with Developing Country Government Data](https://github.com/tliptrot/data_sci/blob/master/Python/supervised_learning_project:_predictiving_politicla_attitudes.ipynb): This code attempts to create a model which uses administrative data available to authoritarian developing states to predict attitudes toward the authoritarian regime, with supervised learning.
-The data used comes from a social cohesion survey conducted in Armenia in 2011.
-Results are inconclusive, and are meant purely as a demonstration of grasp of machine learning concepts.

-     - [Supervised Learning Project: Titanic Predictor](https://github.com/tliptrot/data_sci/blob/master/titanic_python_simplified.ipynb): The classic titanic prediction model.
-It takes data from the actual ship log of the titanic in which the survival status of on fifth of the passengers has been removed.
-Training a model using the the other 4/5ths of passengers, including their embarkation, age, gender, class and number of children, I create a model that predicts survival with an AOC of .8 .

 - ### R

      - [How Fast is COVID 19 growing in the US?](https://rpubs.com/tliptrot/596250) The other day my mom asked me "Tim, how quickly is covid actually spreading", and I realized this is actually a difficult question to answer.
 People are used to thinking about geometric growth, the staight lines of $y = mx + b$.
 But the behavior of a virus in the early stage of an epidemic is close to exponential growth, $y = e^{ax}$.
 This demonstration uses some simple graphing and fitting to teach readers about the growth of COVID-19 in the US over the past two months.